Board of Directors & Leadership Team

-The leadership team of ADRx has extensive knowledge in drug discovery and development at companies including Amgen, Genentech, ICOS, and Sunesis, and is highly experienced in directing successful research efforts, developing novel therapeutics, and managing drug development from research through commercialization.
-The Scientific Advisory Board is a team of highly experienced scientists from the biotechnology and academic sectors.
+The leadership team of ADRx has extensive knowledge in drug discovery and development at companies including Amgen, Genentech, and ICOS, and proven experience in leading successful drug development research efforts through commercialization resulting in novel therapeutics.

 David Eisenberg, Ph.D.
 (Co-Founder, Chairman of Scientific Advisory Board) is a Professor of Chemistry and Biochemistry and Professor of Biological Chemistry at the University of California, Los Angeles, and Director of the UCLA-DOE Institute for Genomics and Proteomics.
 His expertise is in the amyloid state of proteins in disease.
 He received his undergraduate degree in biochemical sciences from Harvard College and his D.Phil. degree in theoretical chemistry from Oxford University.
 His postdoctoral research was on ice and water with Walter Kauzmann at Princeton and in protein crystallography with Richard Dickerson at California Institute of Technology.
 Dr. Eisenberg is an elected member of the National Academy of Sciences, the Institute of Medicine, the American Academy of Arts and Sciences, and the American Philosophical Society.
 He is an HHMI Investigator and Paul D. Boyer Professor of Molecular Biology as well as a recipient of the 2004 UCLA Seaborg Medal, the 2005 Harvard Westheimer Medal, and the 2008 Emily Gray Award from the Biophysical Society.
 Dr. Eisenberg has produced more than 400 scientific papers that have been cited by over 80,000 other scientific papers.

 James Treanor, Ph.D.
-(Member of Board of Directors) was CEO of ADRx from 2015-2019 and is currently Chief Scientific Officer at Neuron24.
+(Member of Board of Directors) was CEO of ADRx from 2015-2019.
 He is a Ph.D. scientist with 25 years of academic and industrial experience investigating drug targets and drugs.
 He worked 18 years at Amgen where he last served as Scientific Executive Director after two years with Genentech in the Bay Area.
 At Amgen, James led research in neurodegeneration and neuropsychiatry and helped to develop and support the progression of nine small molecule and two biologics clinical candidates through regulatory submissions.
 He worked at Amgen on the recently approved migraine therapy, Aimovig, and has focused on developing therapeutics for pain, neurodegeneration, Alzheimer’s disease, Parkinson’s disease, multiple sclerosis and neuropsychiatric disorders.
 James has managed scientific staffs of 36 people.